Unbounded Algebraic Derivators: Stability

 \begin{cosa} According to \cite[Definition 4.1]{gr13}, a strong derivator is called \emph{stable} if it is pointed and if it satisfies the following property: a square is cocartesian if and only if it is cartesian.
-We refer to \emph{loc. cit.} for further comments on this notion.

-On a stable derivator, a cartesian or cocartesian square is simply called a \emph{bicartesian} square. \end{cosa}
+We refer to \emph{loc.~cit.} for further comments on this notion.
+A square that is both cartesian and cocartesian is called a \emph{bicartesian} square. \end{cosa}

 \begin{thm} Let $\SA$ be a Grothendieck category with enough projective objects.
-The strong derivator $\PDD_\SA$ is stable. \end{thm}
+The strong derivator $\PDD_{\!\!\SA }$ is stable. \end{thm}